pcgrisha/docs.carpentries.org/topic_folders/communications/guides/submit_blog_post.md

 #### General recommendations

-* For our websites, we use lower kebab case for our file names pages.
-So `example-page.md` is a valid file name but `ExamplePage.md` or `example_page` are not.
 * Try to avoid using shorthand, acronyms, or contractions in the file names (and by extension in the permalinks).
 * Favor using the actual numbers in the file names and permakinks instead: use `12` rather than `twelve`.
-* When relevant, include `carpentries` in the file names and permalinks: favor `new-carpentries-team-member` over `new-team-member`.
+* When relevant, include `carpentries` in the file names: favor `new-carpentries-team-member` over `new-team-member`.
-* Use 3 to 6 words to compose the file names (and permalinks) and the headings on your page and blog posts.
+* Use 3 to 6 words to compose the file names and the headings on your page and blog posts.
 * For titles:
   * Please use title case
   * We recommend making sure the title is descriptive and uses no more than 5-7 words.
-  * When possible, use an action verb or call to action EX:"Amending the Carpentries Bylaws in 2020" or "Expanding The Carpentries Community in California"
+  * When possible, use an action verb or call to action e.g. :"Amending the Carpentries Bylaws in 2020" or "Expanding The Carpentries Community in California"
 * For headers/previews:
   * We recommend a full sentence that succinctly describes the contents of the blog.
-EX: "Read on to learn about our strategic plan progress through Q3 2020 (July - September)" or "Join us in welcoming our new Maintainer Community Lead!"
+E.g. : "Read on to learn about our strategic plan progress through Q3 2020 (July - September)" or "Join us in welcoming our new Maintainer Community Lead!"
   * Please avoid "in this blog post..."
   * If your title does not have a direct call to action, please include one in the header/preview text